sonejostudios/LiveMixer/README.md

 ________
 Usage:

-Every Plugin instance has 2 inputs (stereo) and 6 outupts.
+Every Plugin instance has 2 inputs (stereo) and 6 outputs.
 -The first two outs are just stereo through (via fader).
 -Outputs 3 and 4 are Send A (L and R)
 -Outputs 5 and 6 are Send B (L and R)